 Nikkei Community Internship

-The JCCCNC is one of the community based organizations that participate in the Nikkei Community Internship (NCI) Program offered by the California Japanese American Community Leadership Council (CJACLC), Japanese Community Youth Council (JCYC) in Northern California and the Little Tokyo Service Center (LTSC) in Southern California.
+The Center is one of the community based organizations that participate in the Nikkei Community Internship (NCI) Program offered by the California Japanese American Community Leadership Council (CJACLC), Japanese Community Youth Council (JCYC) in Northern California and Kizuna in Southern California.

-The NCI Program is a summer (June-August) community involvement and leadership development program for Nikkei college students in California which is critical to the development of future leaders of the Japanese American community.
+The NCI Program is an eight-week summer (June-August) community involvement and leadership development program for Nikkei college students in California which is critical to the development of future leaders of the Japanese American community.

 Shinzen in Japanese means international goodwill or amity.
 This cross-cultural exchange program promotes the values of fair play and competition, while fostering ties between the Japanese and Japanese American communities.

-The Nikkei Youth Goodwill Program has been able to provide unique opportunities for not only the exchange of friendly competition, but also for building a foundation for the exchange of ideas and important values of our young people today, ensuring a strong future for our US/Japan relations.
+The Shinzen Nikkei Youth Goodwill Program has been able to provide unique opportunities for not only the exchange of friendly competition, but also for building a foundation for the exchange of ideas and important values of our young people today, ensuring a strong future for our US-Japan relations.

 Learn more (click link): Shinzen Program.